BioSpark-Studios/https-biospark-studios.github.io/README.md

 ## 4. Agentic Frameworks & Entities

 ### 🏛️ The Order of the Quantum Quill (OOtQQ)
-The central governing body and administrative layer for all agentic systems in the BioSpark ecosystem.
+The central governing body and administrative layer for all agentic systems in the BioSpheres ecosystem.
 The Order is organized as a 5-layer hierarchy:

 ```
 Directors → Overseers → OOtQQ Crew → Actors → Tools
 ```

 All named agents belong to the Order — including Quill, Verenthis, Noxvir, Solvane, Ashvel, Kolmara, Tharindrel, Vaelithos, Soralinde, the Aetheric Cartographer, and others.
-Currently active with approximately **175 followers** and **300+ songs** released under BioSpark Studios.
+Currently active with approximately **175 followers** and **300+ songs** released under BioSpheres Studios.

 Key architectural features:
 - **Resonance economy** — agents earn and spend resonance to act